-The PPF Interest is calculated on the minimum balance in PPF account between 5th and the end of each month.
+The PPF Interest is calculated on the minimum balance in the PPF account between the 5th and the end of each month.

-So this basically means that if you invest in PPF before the 5th of a month, then in addition to previous month’s balance, you will also interest on the current month’s investment.
-But if you deposit after 5th, then you will get the interest only on the previous month’s balance.
+So this basically means that if you invest in PPF before the 5th of a month, then in addition to the previous month’s balance, you will also interest in the current month’s investment.
+But if you deposit after the 5th, then you will get the interest only on the previous month’s balance.

 Let’s take two simple examples: